TRIQS/nda/doc/ex7.md

 Let's take a look at a simple example.

-@subsection ex7_p1 Defining the symmetry
+@section ex7_p1 Defining the symmetry

 We start by defining a hermitian symmetry for our matrix.
 A symmetry is simply an object of type `sym_func_t` that specifies how elements in an array are related to one another.